 Update: Although this method using JW Player still works, for AST users captioning someone else’s YouTube videos has gotten a lot easier with our CaptionSync Smart Player.
-Read more about this new tool on this page, as well as on our blog.
-Details on how to use the CaptionSync Smart Player interactive transcript tool can be found on our support center.
+Details on how to use the CaptionSync Smart Player interactive transcript tool can be found on our support center

 We’ve had articles about this topic in our CaptionSync Support Center knowledge base for quite awhile, but recently we had a request from our friends at WebAIM to make a publicly available post about the process that could be shared with people who don’t have a CaptionSync account.
 I think that’s an excellent idea, and I have to apologize for not getting this posted sooner.

 Captioning your own YouTube video is pretty straight-forward.
 But YouTube does not allow you to add a caption file if you are not the video owner.
 Fortunately, there is a work-around for this.
 JW Player provides a nice way of adding captioning to any YouTube video.
 This tutorial shows you exactly how to do this.

 If you are creating your own video content and publishing it on YouTube, it is relatively straightforward to add closed captions by uploading a caption file and associating it with the video.
 But YouTube does not allow you to add a caption file if you are not the video owner.
 Fortunately JW Player from LongTail Video provides an easy way to add captions to any YouTube video.
 This tutorial walks you through the steps required to display closed captions for videos on YouTube, using JW Player and closed caption files in DFXP (sometimes referred to as TTML) format.